-Tagging as calligraphy
+Tagging as calligraphy – workshop

-Introductory talk: History of tagging
+First part, theory: History of tagging

-Workshop: Introduction to tagging
+Second part, practice: Introduction to tagging

-Participants practise with some of the most characteristic writing tools, techniques and methodologies of tagging, and learn to give shape to a name using different conventions and styles from the rich heritage of tagging culture.
+The main part of the workshop is the hands-on practice.
+Participants get to experiment with tools, techniques and methodologies characteristic of tagging, and learn to give shape to a name using different conventions and styles from the rich calligraphic heritage of tagging culture.